ace-ecosystem/ACE/metrics/README.md

 For time-based statistics, you can also calculate based on business hours.
 When business hours are applied, only the time inside of business hours is counted when calculating time-based statistics.
 You can define business hours as needed with `metrics.alerts.define_business_time()`.

-When using the GUI or CLI, defaults are used.
 The default business start hour is 0600 hours, the default business end hour is 1800 hours.
 The default time zone is US/Eastern.
 Default holidays are defined at `metrics.alerts.SiteHolidays`.
-All of these defaults should be made configurable and more flexibility should be introduced for defining holidays.
+Holidays are the only defaults that currently can't be overriden.
+The GUI uses the `SLA` config section to override start hour, end hour, and timezone.

 **Expect** metric generation to take about ten times as long when applying business hours.
 Every alert time field has to be modified before the stats are calculated.